denniepatton/Triton/README.md

 can be found in nc_info along with the iNPS site list and information regarding the healthy donor samples used.

-In general, the results of this analysis dictate that short fragments (~150-210 bp) generally have centers coinciding with nucleosomes, while longer fragments tend to bind nucleosome asymmetrically nearer to one end or in a pattern indicative of dinucleosomal binding.
+In general, the results of this analysis dictate that short fragments (~150-210 bp) generally have centers coinciding with nucleosomes, while longer fragments tend to bind nucleosomes asymmetrically nearer to one end or in a pattern indicative of dinucleosomal binding.

 If the user would like to re-generate NCDict.pkl with their own site list or samples, please modify nc_dist.py and nc_analyze.py as needed and overwrite the default NCDict.pkl in future runs.